USS Redfish (SS-395): Post War service and movie career

 After duty at Guam from September 1945 to January 1946, she arrived at San Diego, California, on 30 January.
 Departing on 3 March 1947, she voyaged to Guam and Japan before returning 21 June.
 After operations off the United States West Coast and Hawaii, she sailed toward Korea on 2 February 1951, and operated out of Yokosuka, Japan, until 24 June, in support of United Nations forces.
 Returning to San Diego on 3 July, she operated off the West Coast.

 In August 1952, Redfish attempted to reach the North Pole by travelling through and under the Arctic ice.
 Redfish was accompanied by the icebreaker USCGC Burton Island for parts of the mission.
-When transiting under the ice, Redfish had to rely on its sonar to locate polynyas where the submarine could surface and recharge their batteries.
-The submarine did not reach the North Pole, although scientists onboard were able to collect water samples.
+When transiting under the ice, Redfish had to rely on its sonar to locate polynyas where the submarine could surface and recharge her batteries.
+The submarine did not reach the North Pole, although scientists on board were able to collect water samples.
 It would not be until nearly 6 years later that the American submarine would successfully reach the North Pole under the Arctic ice.

 In the spring of 1954, fitted with a "dummy" rear fin, Redfish played the part of Jules Verne's Nautilus in the Walt Disney film 20,000 Leagues Under the Sea where the afterdeck of the Nautilus was constructed on the deck of the Redfish for a scene where the captain puts visitors out on the deck while the boat submerges.
 In September 1957, with deck and armament modifications, she played the part of the fictional submarine USS Nerka in the 1958 motion picture Run Silent, Run Deep.

 Reclassified AGSS-395 on 1 July 1960, she was underway from San Diego, California, on western Pacific deployment from 26 March to 26 September.
 From then into 1968, she made annual training cruises to the western Pacific.
 Decommissioned on 27 June 1968 at San Diego, she was struck from the Naval Vessel Register 30 June, and sunk as a target off San Diego by the submarine USS Medregal (AGSS-480) on 6 February 1969.

 Although not appearing on screen, the USS Redfish has a minor role in the 2023 movie Godzilla Minus One, where it pursued Godzilla following its mutation during Operation Crossroads, only to be incapacitated and partially sunk when one of its torpedoes malfunctioned and carried out a circular run.
 Diagrams of the USS Tang (SS-306) are used to represent the damage supposedly dealt in the accident.